KubaSzostak/hazardcrawler/README.md

   Other have multiple features per single event (eg. EONET).
   In current implementation when multiple features occurs, only last feature is used.
   This behaviour can be changed eg. by moving from `Point` to `MultiPoint`.
-- Some providers have single category (event type).
+- Some providers record single category (event type) for event.
   Other allow multiple categories per single event (eg. *earthquake* and *volcano*).
   In current implementation only first category is used.
   This behaviour can be changed by allowing multiple categories or by duplicating features with many categories.